 The Genesis of a Horror Classic

 Night of the Living Dead was born from the creative minds of George A. Romero and John Russo, who initially conceived the idea as a horror comedy.
-However, as they developed the story, the project took a darker, more serious turn.
+Still, as they developed the story, the project took a darker, more serious turn.
 Inspired by Richard Matheson's novel I Am Legend, Romero and Russo envisioned a world overrun by reanimated corpses, driven by an insatiable hunger for human flesh.
 The film was shot on a shoestring budget in rural Pennsylvania, using mostly amateur actors and relying on practical effects to create its gruesome imagery.
-Despite its limitations, Night of the Living Dead became a groundbreaking achievement in independent filmmaking, shocking audiences with its unflinching portrayal of violence and its bleak, pessimistic outlook.
+Despite its limitations, Night of the Living Dead became a interesting achievement in independent filmmaking, shocking audiences with its unflinching portrayal of violence and its bleak, pessimistic outlook.

 Trends and Latest Developments